-Windows Control Panel
+Windows 8.1 Control Panel

 Throughout this manual you will see an instruction to open the Control Panel.
-In Windows 8 right-click the lower left hot corner to bring up the context menu (or use the Windows Logo Key ## + X key combination) and select Control Panel.
+Right-click the lower left hot corner to bring up the context menu (or use the Windows Logo Key = + X key combination) and select Control Panel in both the Desktop app or Start screen.

-Figure 1 - 8 - Windows 8 Context Menu & Charms Bar Settings (from Desktop App)
+Figure 1 - 8 - Windows Context Menu